-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

 Employees should have been notified by now if they work for an essential business.

-Companies who are unsure if their business comes under the list, an 0800 number will be available on the Government's Covid-19 website later today.
+Companies who are unsure if their business comes under the list, an 0800 number will be available on the Government's Covid-19 website.

 • What about shared custody?

-Director-General of Health Ashley Bloomfield yesterday said children in shared custody arrangements can go between parents' households as long as they live within the same community.
+Director-General of Health Ashley Bloomfield has said children in shared custody arrangements can go between parents' households as long as they live within the same community.

 This means that, for example, if a child spends time with a parent in Auckland and a parent in Christchurch, it is likely that travel restrictions will see that child spending the lockdown period with one of the parents.
 This is to minimise the risk of Covid-19 spreading.